Siege of Olynthus (348 BC): Background

 During the Social War (357–355 BC), Philip II formed an alliance with the Chalcidian League.
-Consequently, alarmed by the growth of Philip's power, the Olynthus-led Chalcidian League began to align with Athens, causing tension in their relations.
+Subsequently, alarmed by the growth of Philip's power, the Olynthus-led Chalcidian League began to align with Athens, causing tension in their relations.
 Allegedly, Olynthus also granted refuge to Philip's two half-brothers, Arridaeus and Menelaus, pretenders to the Macedonian throne, possibly triggering the war against the Chalcidian League in summer of 349 BC.

 According to Bibliotheca Historica by Diodorus Siculus, during the incursion into the Chalcidian League, Philip II besieged the town of Zereia and subdued other towns into capitulation.
 Several towns such as Toroni and Mecyberna, a port of Olynthus, surrendered without battles.
 In the end, Olynthus offered peace but was rejected by Philip II, who proceeded to lay siege on the city.

 During the war, Olynthus allied with Athens.
 The city also made several appeals to Athens for assistance and received reinforcements.
 On the first appeal, Olynthus was sent 2000 peltasts along with 30 triremes led by Chares in summer of 349 BC.
 It further received a mercenary force on the second appeal, and a force composed of civilian hoplites and cavalry units on the third, which arrived too late to relieve Olynthus from the siege as a result of the impediment of the Etesian wind.
 While the second relief force managed to recapture territories obtained by Philip II in the war, the Olynthians were eventually forced to retreat behind the defensive walls of Olynthus after two lost battles.